dustingeorge32/farmerFridgeTextAnalysis/README.md

 If the user wants to use stop words then we must read the file that contains the stop words and use a set to store all the words that are considered stop words and store that into a set variable.

-#Writing to the dictionary/keeping track of word frequency
+##Step 2 Writing to the dictionary/keeping track of word frequency##

 When reading the file and extracting each word, there needs to be a check to see if we are using stop words, if yes then see if the word is within the set mentioned earlier otherwise we will add the word to the dictionary.